-Art.16 MLCBI is the main reference for "rebuttable COMI presumption".
-References to Art.17, 21, 6 are also required
+Art.16 MLCBI is the main reference for "rebuttable COMI presumption" which should be discussed and substantiated with references to Art.17, 21, 6 MLCBI.

-QUESTION 4 (fact-based application-type question) [15 marks in total] 0 mark

-Assume you received a file for a new client of the firm.
-The file contains the facts described below.
-Based on these facts, analyse key filing strategy to ensure a successful restructuring - specifically, whether to apply for recognition of main or nonmain proceeding or both (in light of COMI / establishment analysis), what papers need to be submitted, and what relief should be requested on day one of the filing.
+QUESTION 4 (fact-based application-type question) [15 marks in total] 6 marks restructuring - specifically, whether to apply for recognition of main or nonmain proceeding or both (in light of COMI / establishment analysis), what papers need to be submitted, and what relief should be requested on day one of the filing.